 Now in the profit column, we can refer these names instead of cell references.

-Create Named Ranges Using VBA Code in Excel
+How to Create Named Ranges using VBA Code?

 Step 1: Define the variable as “Range”.